soapbox-pub/rebased/docs/configuration/search.md

 To use built-in search that has no external dependencies, set the search module to `Pleroma.Activity`:

-> config :pleroma, Pleroma.Search, module: Pleroma.Activity
+> config :pleroma, Pleroma.Search, module: Pleroma.Search.DatabaseSearch

 While it has no external dependencies, it has problems with performance and relevancy.